- New To BattleTech?

 The Quick-Start Rules for A Time of War: The BattleTech RPG includes rules, recordsheets and a brief adventure to get you familiar with the game and its mechanics.

 The Chaos Campaign is a system to run your own campaign in a variety of BattleTech‘s game systems.
 Intended to provide some depth, while keeping logistics tracking to a minimum, the Chaos Campaign system is used in many recent books.
+If you enjoy these rules, an expanded version appeared in Campaign Operations.

 The Turning Points PDF-only campaign series uses this system extensively.